patonlab/Sterimol/README.md

 #### Installation
-1. Download the scripts from https://github.com/bobbypaton/Sterimol
-2. Add the directory of the scripts to the PATH environmental variable (optional).
+Sterimol runs as a Python module.
+There are two ways to make this work below.
+In both cases, you won't need to copy the scripts to your working directory.
+1. The easy way: `pip install sterimol`
+2. Download the package from [https://github.com/bobbypaton/Sterimol](https://github.com/bobbypaton/Sterimol).
+Set the environment variable PYTHONPATH to point to the location of the 'Sterimol' folder.
+For example in OSX, this is done by adding the following (example) line to .bash_profile: `export PYTHONPATH=$PYTHONPATH:/Users/username/Documents/Sterimol`
-3. Run the script with Gaussian input or output files.
+3. Now run the script with Gaussian input or output files as `python -m sterimol file(s)`

+N.B.
+If you do want to run the scripts directly (i.e. not as a module) you may need to delete a single period on line 24 of sterimol.py (i.e. `from sterimoltools import * `)

 #### Correct Usage